-- 2 MA 091, DS 091, DS 095 not acceptable. - 3 All electives should be based on student's career objectives.
-It is recommended that selection of electives be discussed with the program coordinator. - 4 Open elective cannot be a Human Services/Early Child Ed. course.
+- MA 091, DS 091, DS 095 not acceptable. - All electives should be based on student's career objectives.
+It is recommended that selection of electives be discussed with the program coordinator. - Open elective cannot be a Human Services/Early Child Ed. course.

-To meet state articulation requirements, transfer students must take the following courses: Science: must be a laboratory science; Math: must be MA 104 or higher; Human Service/Child Care: must be an ECE special education course; Open: Computer Science course is recommended.
-Transfer students must have a 2.7 GPA and pass the state-mandated skills examination (PRAXIS I) before they can be admitted into a university education program.
+To meet state articulation requirements, transfer students must take the following courses: Science: must be a laboratory science; Math: must be MA 104 or higher; Human Service/Child Care: must be an ECE special education course.
+Transfer students must have a 2.7 GPA and pass the state-mandated skills examination (PRAXIS I) before they can be admitted into a university education